mark-watson/hy-lisp-python-book/manuscript/langchain.md

 LangChain Memory is the concept of persisting state between calls of a chain or agent.
 LangChain provides a standard interface for memory, a collection of memory implementations, and examples of chains/agents that use memory².
 LangChain provides a large collection of common utils to use in your application.
 Chains go beyond just a single LLM call, and are sequences of calls (whether to an LLM or a different utility).
 LangChain provides a standard interface for chains, lots of integrations with other tools, and end-to-end chains for common applications.

-LangChain can be integrated with one or more model providers, data stores, APIs, etc. LangChain can be used for in-depth question-and-answer chat sessions, API interaction, or action-taking.
-LangChain can be integrated with Zapier's platform through a natural language API interface (we have an entire chapter dedicated to Zapier integrations).
+LangChain can be integrated with one or more model providers, data stores, APIs, etc.

 ## Installing Necessary Packages

-For the purposes of examples in this book, you might want to create a new Anaconda or other Python environment and install:
+For the purposes of examples in this chapter, you might want to create a new Anaconda or other Python environment and install:

-    pip install langchain llama_index openai
+    pip install langchain openai
-    pip install kor pydrive pandas rdflib
-    pip install google-search-results SPARQLWrapper

-For the rest of this chapter we will use the subdirectory **langchain_getting_started** and in the next chapter use **llama-index_case_study** in the GitHub repository for this book.

 ## Creating a New LangChain Project